As with Arches, I had unfinished business at Zion. I skipped the Angels Landing hike last year and was determined to complete it this year.

 I finally made it to the top and couldn’t believe how high I climbed that day.
 The valley and mountains were beautiful.
 I compared the top of Angel’s Landing to walking on a roof as the sides were slanted towards the cliff face.

 Heading down was a lot easier than pulling and climbing up.
-I quickly navigated my way back to Scouts Landing where I found Lisa.
-Yay!
-She didn’t fall off the mountain!
+I quickly navigated my way back to Scouts Landing.

-We started our way down the mountain and what I thought was going to be an easy stroll turned into me complaining about my knees.
-Am I really that old?!?
+I started our way down the mountain and what I thought was going to be an easy stroll turned into me complaining about my knees.
+Am I really that old?!

-After hiking down the mountain we stopped to soak our feet in the Virgin River before heading back to the visitor’s center.
+After hiking down the mountain I stopped to soak my feet in the Virgin River before heading back to the visitor’s center.
 The water felt so great on my feet.
 A lot of other hikers had the same idea and trickled in and out after their hikes.
 I had swam in this river the previous year when doing the Narrows hike.
 It is cold but refreshing.

-We were staying at the Best Western Plus about 30 minutes west of the park in La Verkin, UT.
+I stayed at the Best Western Plus about 30 minutes west of the park in La Verkin, UT.
 It was a very nice hotel with a nice pool and breakfast in the morning.
-On the way to the hotel we saw (from separate cars) a really cool sunset.
-I wanted to stop to take a picture but didn’t want to hold us up (once again) to take another picture.
+On the way to the hotel I saw a really cool sunset.
+I wanted to stop to take a picture but didn’t want to stop as I was exhaused and needed some food and rest.

-We were hungry and it was already 9pm so we went to drive around and find some food.
+It was already 9pm so I went to drive around and find some food.
 We stumbled into the Stagecoach Grille.
-We asked if they would be open and they were more than happy to seat us for dinner.
+I asked if they would be open and they were more than happy to seat me for dinner.
 The food and staff were excellent and I could see why the place was packed.
-The owner came over, bought us another beer and was telling us how he had bought a barn and then used it to incorporate into the design on the restaurant.
+The owner came over, bought me another beer and was telling me how he had bought a barn and then used it to incorporate into the design on the restaurant.

 The owner had lived all over the world but decided to settle in the area after he fell in love.
 He also was bragging about how many of his employees are dating or already have been married.
 He seemed like an amateur matchmaker.
 He had done a great job of attracting tourists as well as locals.
 I would definitely recommend eating here if you are in the area.
 I laughed when in using the men’s room I saw a sign that said “Hell Yes You Can Leave the Seat Up!”

-The next day we had breakfast and Lisa was back on the road to Las Vegas and I was on my way to California and Sequoia National Park!
+The next day I was back on the road.
+I was on my way to California and Sequoia National Park…

 To be continued!